JNRowe/jnrowe.github.io/articles/tips/Debugging_python_regexps.rst

 Rob Sampson is learning Python_ and struggling to get to grips with its
 |RegEx| handling.
 He asks on one of our internal lists at the office:

-    I've written what I believe to be a valid |RegEx| to perform matches on some data, and I can't figure out why it isn't matching on my input.
+    I’ve written what I believe to be a valid |RegEx| to perform matches on some data, and I can’t figure out why it isn’t matching on my input.
     Any clues about where to look?

 The answer to these types of questions is more often than not one of two things: